harryreyesnieva/p8105_final_project/KidneyDataMS.md

-KidneyData
+KidneyDataMS
 ================
 Matthew Spotnitz
 10/26/2021

 \#Import and view.

-I will import the Kidney, clean its column names, and examine the structure, head, and tail of the data set.
+I will import the kidney data set, clean its column names, and examine the structure, head, and tail of the data set.
 Then, I will view the data set.

 ``` r
 df_one = read_excel("data/csrs_final_tables_2006_KI.xls")